GiftOghogholosu/TESTING/README.md

 # TESTING
-This is a repository to test our use of repositories
+This is a repository to test our knowledge

+## Introduction